 Nolvasan - Bolus used inside uterus after difficult delivery to prevent metritis or vaginitis.

 Nuflor Gold (florfenicol) - Vet prescription.
 My preferred antibiotic for respiratory problems, including pneumonia.
 Can also be used try to keep mastitis from becoming systemic.
 I tend to use Nuflor on adults and Excenel RTU on kids, but they are interchangeable.
 This is a thick liquid, so use Luer Lock syringes, or the needle may blow off the syringe.
-Dosage is 6 cc per 100 lbs bodyweight given IM for five consecutive days; newborn kids should receive no less than 1/2 cc.
+Dosage is 6 cc per 100 lbs bodyweight given IM for five consecutive days; sick newborn and very young kids should receive no less than 1/2 cc.

 Oxytocin - Vet prescription.
 Used when a doe has not passed her afterbirth within 24-36 hours of kidding.
 Dosage is 1-1/2 cc per 100 lbs. body weight.

-Penicillin, Benzathine (long-acting penicillin) - Over-the-counter antibiotic.
+Penicillin, Benzathine (long-acting penicillin) - Prescription antibiotic.
 Has been overused and is often no longer effective.
 Dosage is 5 cc per 100 lbs. body weight IM for five consecutive days.
 Must be refrigerated.
 Do NOT use this type of penicillin if Listeriosis or Goat Polio is suspected.
 I don't keep this penicillin in stock any longer.

-Penicillin, Procaine (300,000 IU) - Procaine Penicillin must be used in double the normal dosage in conjunction with Thiamine (Vitamin B1) in the treatment of Listeriosis and Goat Polio.
+Penicillin, Procaine (300,000 IU) - Prescription required.
+Procaine Penicillin must be used in double the normal dosage in conjunction with Thiamine (Vitamin B1) in the treatment of Listeriosis and Goat Polio.
 At normal 5 cc per 100 lb dosing, it is also used to treat infection resulting from injuries, bites, and after difficult birthings.
-Over-the-counter product right now but soon to be vet prescription.
 Must be refrigerated.
 Always have lots of this product on hand.